meliikaa/MoonShot---Reinforcement-Learning-Projects/README.md

 ## Credits

-We owe credit to the University of Alberta for their invaluable reinforcement learning courses on Coursera, which have provided the foundational knowledge and inspiration for these projects.
+We owe credit to the University of Alberta for their invaluable reinforcement learning courses on Coursera.

-Join us on this exciting journey as we apply reinforcement learning to accomplish the extraordinary!
-Together, we'll make MoonShot Technologies' lunar landing dreams a reality.

-#ReinforcementLearning #DeepLearning #AI #LunarLanding #MoonShotTechnologies #ContributionsWelcome